 Not every enemy in your game needs a grand, deep reason to exist!
 Sometimes, a very valid reason to be there is simply to add diversity to a game.

-If we look at the Psycho faction, we find multiple enemies globally serving the same meta-purpose: charge the players and engage them in melee, pushing them to prioritize Psychos first, manage the pressure of the small window of opportunity, and prevent them to reach them.
+If we look at the Psycho faction, we find multiple enemies globally serving the same meta-purpose: charge the players and engage them in melee, pushing them to prioritize Psychos first, manage the pressure of the small window of opportunity, and prevent them from reaching them.
 And yet all of them are truly unique by their micro-diversity.

 This is the moment we talk about what composes an enemy.
 Globally, we could sum it up in 3 categories: